turingschool/portfolios/students/1806-back/abdulla-qudrat/20180919-abdulla-qudrat-m2.md

 BikeShare is the project that implemented everything that we learned in mod 2.
 I aimed to practice on implementing a cart, namespacing for authorization, sand ActiveRecord queries.

+Evaluation:

+Exceeds or meets expectations for everything

+needs improvement:

+N/A

 ## D: Community Participation
 I didn't participate in the community as I intended to, but I did appreciate the